- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 It is best to do this road trip in late September and early October.
 Don’t miss the town of Kent, called one of the finest towns for foliage in all of New England.

-Hiking, kayaking, fishing, and antiquing are popular activities in the hills, but it has also recently become something of a foodie destination, so bring your appetite.
+All the trappings of a quaint New England experience are to be found here, including covered bridges, small villages, and sparkling lakes.
+Hiking, kayaking, fishing, and antiquing are other popular activities in the hills, and it has also recently become something of a foodie destination, so bring your appetite.

 The Berkshires, Massachusetts